-Overall, our Ecoservices and Advanced Materials & Catalysts segments continued to benefit from positive demand trends for our products and services in the industries we serve.
-Strong domestic and export demand for refined products continued to support high refinery utilization rates, while more stringent gasoline standards and growing demand for premium gasoline to power higher-compression and turbo-charged engines continued to drive demand for alkylate and for our regeneration services.
+Our Ecoservices and Advanced Materials & Catalysts segments continued to benefit from positive demand trends for our products and services in the majority of end uses we serve.
+For Ecoservices, strong domestic and export demand for refined products continued to support high refinery utilization rates, while more stringent gasoline standards and growing demand for premium gasoline to power higher-compression and turbo-charged engines continued to drive demand for alkylate and for our regeneration services.
 In addition, demand for virgin sulfuric acid across a wide range of industrial applications remained favorable.
+For our Advanced Materials & Catalysts segment, global polyethylene demand remained positive, supporting our sales of polyethylene catalysts and catalysts supports.